MohitsSingh/Traffic-sim/README.md

 ----------------
 LINK DATA // Data from the Link Section of the csv file

-//UpId is the intersection number prior to current intersection in the given direction int getUpIdNB(int inputId); int getUpIdSB(int inputId); int getUpIdEB(int inputId); int getUpIdWB(int inputId);
+// UpId is the intersection number prior to current intersection in the given direction int getUpIdNB(int inputId); int getUpIdSB(int inputId); int getUpIdEB(int inputId); int getUpIdWB(int inputId);

-//Number of lanes in the given direction int getLanesNB(int inputID); int getLanesSB(int inputID); int getLanesEB(int inputID);
+// Number of lanes in the given direction int getLanesNB(int inputID); int getLanesSB(int inputID); int getLanesEB(int inputID);